 Adam Grant was named head coach of the Cumberland men's soccer program in December 2016 after serving two years as the women's head coach at CU.
-He will begin his sixth year with the Phoenix program with the 2017 season.
+He will begin his 10th year with the Phoenix program in the 2021 season.

 Grant spent five years with the Cumberland women’s program, the last two as head coach, leading the Phoenix to the NAIA National Tournament and a victory in the NAIA Championship Opening Round in 2016.
 CU finished 13-5-2 in 2016 and registered a 22-14-2 record during his two years as head coach.